schappim/mBot-Gitbook/demonstration-of-mblockly.md

 \[Image 2.8.12: The "Control" structures\]

-You can use these, for example, to repeat a set of instructions either forever or at a particular number of times.
+You can use these, for example, to repeat a set of instructions either forever or a particular number of times.
 Or even repeat until the sensor senses something, like an obstacle in front of it, for example.

-Later on in the book we are going to explain the Scratch language and handle how it implements to mBot.
-We will see more examples and explain how these blocks work as we are building the line follower application.
+Later on in the book we are going to explain the Scratch language and  how it implements to mBot.
+We will see more examples and explain how these blocks work as we are building the line-follower application.
 For now, you don’t need to worry much about the blocks although you will find that most of them are fairly self-explanatory.

 ### Experimenting with ready projects